Bhaktapur Durbar Square: Ganga Rani's Narayana Temple

 There are two other extant Narayana temples in the square built as Shikhara.
 The extinct Narayana temple built as a small two storey pagoda was commissioned by Ganga Rani and was located on the immediate south of the western corner of the Nhēkanjhya Lyākū palace where the National Art Gallery is housed today.
 Ganga Rani was a queen regnant of Bhaktapur who jointly ruled the kingdom with her sons from 1559.
 The only known visual depiction of the lost temple are two paintings done by Oldfied in 1853.
 It was likely demolished in 1856 by the then magistrate of Bhaktapur, Dhir Shumser as the temple does not appear in future paintings or photos.

 Vatsala phalcā

-Vatsala phalcā was a small phalcā or a communal resting place that was located on the southern part of the square, just south of the Yakshasvara (or the Pasupatinath) temple.
+Vatsala phalcā was a small phalcā or communal resting place that was located on the southern part of the square, just south of the Yakshasvara (or the Pasupatinath) temple.
 It was destroyed in the 1988 earthquake but the plinth in which the phalcā stood still exists today.